hipiphock/Computer-Network/Assignment2-FTP with Multi-thread/README.md

 * It may not transfer files with big size

+* There may be problem with shutdown.

-* There may be problem with shutdown
+* There may be problem with thread.

 # Building

 It can be easily compiled, just like other java files.
 ``` console
 javac Server.java
 java Server